zephyrproject-rtos/trusted-firmware-m/docs/design_docs/tfm_builtin_keys.rst

 so some modifications had to be made.
-Opaque keyslots have the same basic structure as standard transparent key slots, and can be passed to the functions usually reserved for transparent keys, though this is a private implementation detail of the mbed TLS library and is not specified in the driver interface.
+Opaque keyslots have the same basic structure as standard transparent key slots, and can be passed to the functions usually reserved for transparent keys, though this is a private implementation detail of the Mbed TLS library and is not specified in the driver interface.
 Therefore, the only modification required currently is to allow keys that have the location ``TFM_BUILTIN_KEY_LOADER_KEY_LOCATION`` to be passed to the functions that usually accept transparent keys only, i.e. with the location